-Hypertension is a major risk factor for cardiovascular disease, including coronary heart disease and stroke, as well as for end-stage renal disease and peripheral vascular disease.
+Hypertension is a major risk factor for multiple cardiovascular diseases, including coronary artery disease, stroke, end-stage renal disease, and peripheral vascular disease.
 The World Health Organization estimates that nearly one-third of worldwide deaths are due to hypertension.
 Hypertension, obesity, insulin resistance, and lipid abnormalities (hypertriglyceridemia and low HDL-cholesterol levels) make up the metabolic syndrome, a particularly virulent risk profile for cardiovascular disease.

-About 78 million people in the United States have hypertension.
-Because it is typically asymptomatic, affected individuals often do not know they have the condition.
+About 78 million people in the US have hypertension.
+Because it is typically asymptomatic, most affected individuals are unaware of the condition.
 In fact, 20% of hypertensive persons are unaware of their disease, and only about half of those who are aware achieve adequate blood pressure control.

 Although hypertension usually is without signs or symptoms, severe cases may be marked by headache, vision changes, and nausea and vomiting.

-African-Americans have a higher prevalence of hypertension compared with African blacks and North American whites (including Latinos).
+Black Americans have a higher prevalence of hypertension compared with African Black individuals and North American white individuals (including Latinos).

 The following factors increase the likelihood of developing hypertension:

 Age.
 About two-thirds of Americans over age 65 have high blood pressure.

 Family history.
 As much as 30% of variation in blood pressure may be a consequence of genetic factors.

 Obesity.
 The prevalence of hypertension in overweight adults is doubled, compared with individuals near their ideal weight.
 In addition, overweight is often associated with sleep apnea, which is also associated with increased risk of hypertension.